An exciting project to enhance an area of unused open space on New North Road is off to a flying start.

 Gavin Smith from Alsco said the artwork is already attracting a lot of attention and positive discussion.
 “We see heaps of cars slowing down to look too.”

-A blessing ceremony was held on January 19th at 9.30am and over coming months it is hoped to get underway with a pocket park currently being developed for the site in a private/public partnership.
+A blessing ceremony was held on January 19th at 9.30 am and over the coming months, a pocket park currently being developed for the site in a private/public partnership will be installed.